Theme

 What appears notable

-Based on the project materials, the main point of interest is the combination of file-based and vector-based memory systems, plus a strong emphasis on context compaction and cross-session continuity.
+Based on the project materials, what readers may want to notice is the combination of file-based and vector-based memory systems, plus a strong emphasis on context compaction and cross-session continuity.

 Before using